 - Before hot water heaters, people had to find natural ways to heat water, such as fire and hot springs.

 - In 1868, Benjamin Waddy Maughan invented the first instantaneous domestic water heater named the geyser, after Icelandic gushing hot springs.
-He heated cold water by flowing it through pipes that were exposed to a burner of hot gas.
+He heated cold water by flowing it through pipes that exposed to a burner of hot gas.

 - Rather than requiring a hot water heater, Iceland meets their heating and hot water needs geothermally.
 Also, they are the world leader in harnessing hot water as a source of renewable energy from their 600+ hot spring areas.
-Additionally, Iceland is the only country that can claim to obtain 100% of its electricity and heat from renewable sources!
+Additionally, Iceland is the only country that can claim to get 100% of its electricity and heat from renewable sources!

 - Pittsburgh, Pennsylvania was the first area of the country to have water heaters.